TEN-framework/docs/ten_framework/debugging.md

 ## For Users of the TEN Framework

 If you're using VS Code to develop your own application based on the TEN framework, you can add configurations to your `.vscode/launch.json` file so that you can debug your application with breakpoints and variable inspection whichever programming language (C++/Golang/Python) you are using.

-### Debugging in C++ applications
+### Debugging in C++ Applications

 If the application is written in C++, it means the extensions can be written in C++ or Python.